jingkaimori/minetest-mod-smartshop/Readme.txt

 The "All" button will lime your stock to the inventory or and the giveline, its on as default.

 It also works with pipeworks and aliveai

+Additions by gpcf:
+  - Mail support: Smartshops send mails out if stock is empty
+  - Statistics: Smartshops make statistics on prices and stock
+  - Smartshops only accept items they sell via pipeworks